pgdr/talks/komodo/PITCHME.md

 +++

-How we ended up where we are with `/project/res` today.
+How we ended up where we are with

+> `/project/res`

+today.

 +++

-Why per-project Jenkins jobs is an anti-pattern.
+Why per-project Jenkins jobs is an _anti-pattern_ (?)

 +++

-Why Komodo is necessary.
+Why Komodo was necessary.

 ---